The Essential Review

 - But you won’t find it in normal carrier stores in the US

-You won’t find the Honor 8 in carrier stores in the US and can’t buy it on a device payment plan.
-It’s available at full price through Best Buy, Amazon and Huawei directly.
+You won’t find the Honor 8 in carrier stores in the US and you can’t buy it on a device payment plan.
+It’s available at full price through Best Buy, Amazon and Huawei, having launched in August 2016.

-It costs $399 in the US and £369 in the UK, both SIM-free and with 32GB of internal storage.
+It costs $399 in the US and £369 in the UK SIM-free with 32GB of storage.
 A 64GB configuration costs $449 and is only sold in the US.
-Honor 8 supports microSD cards and adoptable storage, so this may not matter if you’re in the UK and need extra space.
+The Honor 8 supports microSD cards and adoptable storage, though, so the lack of a 64GB option may not matter if you’re in the UK and need extra space down the road.

-- 15 layers of nano-etched glass gives off a reflective glow
+- 15 layers of nano-etched glass give off a reflective glow

 - Slippery and can collect very fine scratches